1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 - As a result, we are lowering our ratings on 3M, including our issuer-credit rating to 'A+' from 'AA-' and our short-term rating to 'A-1' from 'A-1+'.
 The rating outlook is negative.

-- The negative outlook reflects the potential that we could lower the rating further if the company fails to improve its debt to EBITDA to below 2x and maintain free operating cash flow (OTCPK:FOCF) to debt above 25% over the next 12-24 months.
+- The negative outlook reflects the potential that we could lower the rating further if the company fails to improve its debt to EBITDA to below 2x and maintain free operating cash flow (FOCF) to debt above 25% over the next 12-24 months.
 This could occur if the company experiences further reserves or settlements over environmental or product liabilities, and/or if the company's underperforming end markets remain weak from muted global economic growth." - S&P

 MMM has $4.3 billion in cash and cash equivalents but the potential PFAS liabilities are unknown.
 The company settled with Minnesota for $850 million but individual cases and class actions are driving some estimates of final legal costs to $10 billion.